-Curious about how to teach this one-semester course for grades 4 or 5 and up?
+Curious about how to teach this one-semester course for grades 5 and up?
 Visit our FAQ page for suggested schedules, tentative release dates for the rest of the series, and much more!

 The Curious Historian's Archive: Extra Resources for Level 2A is a collection of supplemental materials that correspond with The Curious Historian Level 2A: Greece and the Classical World (TCH2A).
 The digital files include:

 Songs: It is a well-known fact that students rarely forget what they sing!
 TCH2A includes 4 catchy and entertaining songs that you and your students will enjoy singing in class and even as you go about the rest of your day.
 The unit songs summarize the key events and cultural pieces of each civilization.
 The third tune, “Top 12 Things to Remember from TCH2A,” is a great way for students to impress their friends and family with the most interesting tidbits about Greece and the classical world!
 The lyrics are found in appendix A, and a PDF download of the song lyrics is included for easy reference if your students want to sing in the car, on vacation, or at a friend’s house.
 A song icon in the text will prompt you to introduce each chapter’s verse(s) to students at the beginning of each lesson.
 Sample songs here!

 Biblical Connections in TCH2A (PDF): For teachers and parents who would like to integrate religious history/biblical studies with their study of ancient history, we have created a supplemental PDF that draws connections to biblical history and locations, scripture verses, and so forth.
 Icons in the teacher’s edition indicate when to reference this optional PDF resource.